Shipium @ Manifest Visit us at booth #539 Learn More

 2. Improve your inventory management

-From improving customer satisfaction and maximizing sales opportunities to streamlining warehouse packing, inventory management — or placing your products relative to your customers — is a big piece of the puzzle.
+From improving customer satisfaction and maximizing sales opportunities to streamlining warehouse packing and preventing human errors, inventory management — or placing your products relative to your customers — is a big piece of the puzzle.
 As you work to strengthen how you manage your stock across all your channels, from warehouses to stores, you should target:

-- Warehouse organization: Structure storage layout based on picking frequency to reduce fulfillment time.
+• Warehouse organization: Structure storage layout based on pick and pack frequency to reduce fulfillment time.

 Once you have automated systems to manage your stock across all your fulfillment centers effectively, the goal should be refining your inventory placement.
 For example, if you sell down-filled jackets and mittens, storing products in your California warehouse instead of your North Dakota warehouse could incur unnecessary logistics costs as you prepare to ship customer orders to colder states.